Actually, I have mentioned this project before, in a list of projects that I wanted to do that I made a couple of weeks ago.

 I may put a border (an ornate one?) around the edges.
 That's a decision to

 be made.
-I don't want to make so much work for myself that the project
+I don't want to make so much work for

 becomes un-doable.
 As it is, I'm looking at a year's work, I think.